tombomba/tombomba.github.io/_posts/2022-01-03-gold-diggers-of-1933-ha-cha-cha.md

 ---
 title: "Gold Diggers of 1933 (1933)"
 push: micro
+excerpt: "We're in the money!
+We're in the money!
+We've got a lot of what it takes to get along!
+We're in the money!
+The skies are sunny!
+Ol' Man Depression, you are through, you done us wrong!"
 media:
   image: gold-diggers-of-1933.jpg
   width: 800
   height: 600
 tags: musical, romance
 ---

+We're in the money!
+We're in the money!
+We've got a lot of what it takes to get along!
+We're in the money!
+The skies are sunny!
+Ol' Man Depression, you are through, you done us wrong!
+We never see a headline 'bout a bread line today,
+And when we see the landlord,
+We can look that guy right in the eye!
+We're in the money!
+Come on, my honey!
+Let's spend it, lend it, send it rolling along!

 A blueblood songwriter falls in love with a Broadway showgirl, but his family won't hear of it.
 His brother and an uncle come around to stop the affair, so the showgirl's friends, a trio of down and outers, decide to scam Mr Hoity and Mr Toity.
 And why not?
 If someone thinks you cheap and vulgar you might as well play the part and play them, too.
 What follows is witty rejoinder on top of witty rejoinder, rat-a-tat-tat style, with crazy plans and mad hijinks, and dancing, of course, and more and more hijinks.
 By the end it's a case of mistaken identity (you don't say), and confusion and revelation, then love all around and a smattering of marriages (oh, what a surprise).
 It's a familiar story with familiar beats, bookended by grand musical numbers staged by Busby Berekely.